-The TDPs instruct the Trust to pay Category A Claims after the Trust receives its share of the funds from the Anadarko Litigation (if any) or at such earlier time as the Trustee determines in its sole discretion to be appropriate.
-The Trust does not intend to pay Category A Claims until the Trust receives its share of the funds from the Anadarko Litigation, if any.
-If the Trustee determines that the Trust will not receive funds from the Anadarko Litigation, the Trust will pay Category A Claims at that time out of the Trust's initial funding.
-Once the Trust begins paying Category A Claims, they will be paid on a first-in, first-paid basis.
+The TDPs instruct the Trust to pay Category D Claims after the Trust receives its share of the funds from the Anadarko Litigation (if any) or at such earlier time as the Trustee determines in its sole discretion to be appropriate.
+The Trust intends to pay Category D Claims out of the initial funding.
+They will be paid on a first-in, first-paid basis.

-Before the Trust can make any payment on an Allowed Asbestos Claim, an Allowed Unaccounted-for Tort Claim involving personal injury, or an Allowed Future Claim involving personal injury, the Trust must first verify whether the Injured Party is a Medicare and/or Medicaid beneficiary.
+Before the Trust can make any payment on a Category D Claim, the Trust must first verify whether the Injured Party is a Medicare and/or Medicaid beneficiary.
 The Trust must verify this information with the Centers for Medicare & Medicaid Services ("CMS") and with the Medicaid agency for the state or territory in which the Injured Party resides (the "State Medicaid Agency").
 This process, known as "Lien Verification," can take several months.